|IT Based Tactics||✓|

 In a testimony to support the “john school” bill, a representative of the Washoe County Health Department (WCHD) said that Nevada Revised Statutes 201.356 requires that a person arrested for prostitution or solicitation submit to an HIV test and provide proof of the test to the court.
 To further the goal of reaching high-risk people for testing who may not access services, WCHD has partnerships with the Regional Street Enforcement Team (SET) and the Reno Municipal Court to provide mandated HIV testing along with offering testing for other STDs during prostitution and solicitation stings.
 Referrals to additional services often occur for health care and social services.
 In addition, a sexual health course providing information on common STDs, HIV, and prevention methods is provided if ordered by a judge.
-The course has been provided for a fee to recover costs, to commercial sex workers, customers, and persons mandated by parole and probation.
+The course has been provided for a fee to recover costs to commercial sex workers, customers, and persons mandated by parole and probation.
 Washoe County Health District began providing the class when a community provider discontinued their involvement around 2005.
 Referrals to the course have been limited.
 Between 2005-2016, 13 males that have been involved in prostitution solicitation completed the course.

-The March 2017 news reports on the bill mentioned a program in Washoe County funded through fees and relies on courts to order participants to attend.
+The March 2017 news reports on the bill mentioned a program in Washoe County funded through fees that relies on courts to order participants to attend.
 Victim impact panels similar to those used for certain DUI offenders were also discussed as possible programs to deter repeat offenses.

 - Reno Police Department